google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

         3. Push `HASH(0x01 || left || right)` to `stack`.

-3. If there is more than one element in the `stack`, repeat the same merge procedure (Step 2.3 above) until only a single element remains.
+3. If there is more than one element in the `stack`, repeat the same merge procedure (the sub-items of Step 2.3 above) until only a single element remains.

 4. The remaining element in `stack` is the Merkle Tree hash for the given `tree_size` and should be compared by equality against the supplied